 Iris is currently expanding her repertoire to include songs by Berlioz, Brahms, Duparc and Strauss.
 She took part in the ‘Lied Academy’ at the Heidelberger Frühling Festival and is also active as an oratorio singer.

-Future plans include roles in Lady Macbeth of Mtsensk and La Traviata for Opera Klagenfurt as well as ‘2e Magd’ in Elektra at the Concertgebouw Amsterdam.
+Future plans include a role as ‘Kitchenboy’ in Rusalka for Opera Klagenfurt as well as ‘2e Magd’ in Elektra and ‘Fenena’ in Nabucco at the Concertgebouw Amsterdam.